How is an Appeal Filed?

 If you have any questions, please call Andrea Woods at 303-866-5002.

-It depends.
-Evidentiary hearings may be set months from the date of the appeal for various reasons including courtroom availability, the availability of the administrative law judge (ALJ) or the parties, investigations at the Colorado Civil Rights Division, complex discovery issues, jurisdictional motions, completion of the preliminary review process, and other reasons.
+Evidentiary hearings will be set depending on courtroom availability, the availability of the administrative law judge (ALJ) or the parties, investigations at the Colorado Civil Rights Division, complex discovery issues, jurisdictional motions, completion of the preliminary review process, and other factors.
+View a flow chart of the typical hearing process.
 After an evidentiary hearing, the ALJ will issue an initial decision 45 days after the close of the record.
 The parties may request the State Personnel Board to review an ALJ's initial decision.

 Appeals alleging discrimination may be referred to the Colorado Civil Rights Division (CCRD) for investigation of discrimination prior to any further action on the part of the Board.
 The CCRD investigation may take up to 270 days to complete.
 View a flow chart of the process for discrimination claims.